Targeting users with flags

 - Navigate to the flag dashboard and select the flag for which you want to configure a removal date.
 The flag's Targeting tab appears.

-- In the "Target individual users" section, click the name of the user for which you wish to set a removal date.
+- In the "Target individual users" section, search for the new user you want to target or click the name of an existing user you want to set a removal date for.

-- In the "Remove user on" section, click to expand a calendar view.
+- In the "Remove user on" section, click never to expand a calendar view.

 - Click Apply.